temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

    bottom of the loop back to 3 seconds.
 This is unrelated to versioning, but will help you see the results more quickly.
 4. Run `go test` again.
-You should find it succeeds this time, since you've used the `GetVersion` API to restore compatibility with the previous execution.
+You should find it succeeds this time, since you've used the Patching API to restore compatibility with the previous execution.
 5. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `go run